This page may contain affiliate links. Learn More.

 The best way to keep track of your deductions or expenses is to make a spreadsheet and take each receipt you have and record that expense in a category.
 I use the schedule C from the IRS to make the categories so it’s easier to fill out my forms at tax time.
 Doing it shortly after the expense occurs is the best way to stay on top of it and not lose receipts or forget what the expense was.

-Home daycare income and expense worksheet
+Home daycare tax deductions worksheet

 Before you go through your first (or 30th) year in home daycare, I implore you to RUN and buy Tom Copeland’s tax workbook.
 Even if you pay an accountant to fill out your tax forms, this book will help you organize your expenses and prepare them for the tax preparer.